-The IRS has released Form 2441 (Child and Dependent Care Expenses) and its accompanying instructions for the 2019 tax year.
+The IRS has released Form 2441 (Child and Dependent Care Expenses) and its accompanying instructions for the 2021 tax year.
 Taxpayers file Form 2441 with Form 1040 to determine the amount of their available dependent care tax credit (DCTC), and DCAP participants must file it with Form 1040 to support the income exclusion for their DCAP reimbursements.
+The 2021 form and instructions have been updated, primarily to reflect temporary changes under the American Rescue Plan Act of 2021 (ARPA) and the Consolidated Appropriations Act, 2021 (CAA).

 Contributing Editors: EBIA Staff.